Home > Plan with me > Driving a motorhome in France: Basic facts you should know

 On the subject of fuel, make sure you have fuel before the weekend hits just in case you find yourself in a town where they aren’t open.
 Many fuel stations these days are unmanned and you require a chip and pin credit card to buy fuel before you pump it.

-In France, it is also a really good idea to keep an eye on truck strikes.
+In France, it is also a really good idea to keep an eye on truck strikes and industrial action and unrest in general.
 They can both stuff up your travel arrangements by blocking road access (or severely impacting the time it takes to get to your destination) or fuel can become limited.

 Get a GPS.
 These days having a GPS installed in your motorhome, even if you are hiring, should be a basic inclusion.
 They really do keep you out of trouble, and with the wonderful screens they have these days, give you fair warning of the exits and roads you need to take well in advance.